Exact Answer: 2.3 Billion Years

 As they’re signified to simulate your biological enzymes, they must be consumed just before you eat.
 In that manner, they can do their work as food hits your stomach and small intestine.
 If you don’t take them with your food, they won’t be much help.

 Each biological reaction within human cells relies on enzymes.
-Their ability as catalysts helps biological reactions to happen usually in milliseconds.
+Their ability as catalysts helps biological reactions to happen in milliseconds.
 But how gradually would it continue spontaneously, in the lack of enzymes– seconds, minutes, hours, days?
 And why just ask the question?

 Scientists studied these issues that without a particular enzyme, a biological transformation they considered “essential” in establishing the building blocks of DNA and RNA would take 78 million years.